-Using your fingers, break the scone into two.
-Take a portion of cream and jam and place on the edge of one’s side plate, before loading onto your scone.
+Always start with the sandwiches, these should be eaten with your fingers.
+Moving on to the scones.
+Use your fingers to break the scone into two.
+Take a portion of cream and jam and place on the edge of your side plate, before loading onto your scone.